Samadarshi-Maity/Dutch_Real_Estate/README.md

 # Dutch_Real_Estate
-Scraping webpages to gain insight into the realities of the Dutch Real Estate
+1. PLace the code for scraping and add the conclusions.